-The Academy believes that the majority of class time should be spent in the collective pursuit of what is true, good, and beautiful about a specific subject.
+The Academy believes that most of the class time should be spent in the collective pursuit of what is true, good, and beautiful about a specific subject.
 Homework time is reserved primarily for reading and for meaningful independent activities that support the curricular objectives of a given course.